Japan Airlines Business Class Review: Is it Worth It?

 It is quite possible that I nerd out about lounges as much as I do premium cabins.
 I love checking out a new lounge, bouncing around the moment I enter to explore the space.
 To me lounge access is just as much a part of the experience of flying business class as the flight itself.

-JAL does not have its own lounge in Boston.
+There is no JAL lounge in Boston.
 However, passengers get access to the British Airways Gallery Lounge located in Terminal E. The lounge was located immediately across our gate so it was really convenient to spend a couple of hours there before the flight.

 There was plenty of light flooding the lounge and a good amount of seating options.
 The bar wasn’t open considering it was morning but the bar space looked really nice.
 They did have a self serve area where you could pour yourself wine, beer, etc.